YILIN1031/TheMissingSemester/git/learn_git_branching.md

 Start a branch, which means including the current commit and its parent commits.
 Using the command `git checkout branch_name` to switch to different branches for your work.

+Create a new branch and switch to it: `git checkout -b <newbranchname>`

 ### rebase

 Changing the base from one commit to another one for the current branch.